 Obtaining Answer Data with Resolve Expressions

-With NetSuite CPQ, you can use resolve expressions to obtain information dynamically from answers and fill in record fields when you set up your product.
-For example, you can use answers provided by users to specify the item name or number of a material instead of entering a fixed name in the material record and creating a record for every possible material manually.
-The material item name or number will depend on the answers users select on the interface, and you can use one material record to retrieve multiple items used as materials.
+With NetSuite CPQ Configurator, you can use resolve expressions to fill in record fields when you set up your product and dynamically retrieve information for the configuration from answers users select on the product interface.
+For example, you can use answers provided by users to specify the item name or number for a material, instead of entering a fixed name in the material record and creating a separate record for every possible material.
+The material item name or number will depend on the answers users select on the product interface, and you can use one material record to retrieve multiple items used as materials.

-To write resolve expressions in the record fields that can store them, called resolvable fields, use question and answer codes separated by the forward slash character and enclosed in curly braces.
-For example, {A/1}.
-If you want to retrieve only part of the information dynamically, you can add characters outside the curly braces to generate the final result.
-For example, {A/1}-XXX-{B/2}-XX.
+To write resolve expressions in the record fields that support them—called resolvable fields—use question and answer codes separated by a forward slash and enclosed in curly braces, for example, {A/1}.
+If you want to retrieve only part of the information dynamically, you can add characters outside the curly braces to generate the final result, for example, {A/1}-XXX-{B/2}-XX.

-NetSuite CPQ replaces the content between curly braces with the answer value taken from the user interface or other information from the answer record, such as its code, name, label, or description.
+Using the codes in the curly braces, NetSuite CPQ Configurator finds the answer value from the user interface or other information from the answer record, such as its code, name, label, or description.

-When working with multiple-choice questions, the resolve expression returns the data of all selected answers, separated by a comma following the answer sequence number order.
+For multiple-choice questions, the resolve expression returns the data of all selected answers, separated by commas and ordered by their sequence number.

 Resolve Expression